 Once you decide your budget and what your dental needs are, you can easily decide the shape/size & material of your veneers.

-The shape of your face plays a big role in deciding the best type of veneer for your face.
+In order to have a beautiful, natural-looking smile you should know what types of veneer material work with your face.
+The shape of your face plays a big role in deciding the best type of veneer.

 Here is a general guide on face shapes and the kind of veneers that generally suit them more than others: